What if you had a financial tool that helped cover your daily business expenses and stay on budget?

 What is a credit card?

 Credit cards enable cardholders to pay for goods and services with credit issued by providers like Chase or Capital One.
 This means that, instead of directly using existing cash for each purchase, the charge is issued as a loan and noted in a monthly credit card statement.
 The loan amount—here known as the credit card balance—is paid back in monthly installments plus interest to the credit card company.
+Credit cards also have a credit limit, or an amount that cardholders can borrow up to or charge in a billing cycle.
+If you hit the credit limit, you have to pay down some of the money you owe to be able to make more charges.

 Business credit cards are best used for larger business investments, such as purchasing equipment or other assets, thanks to their flexible payment terms.